-I know that you’ve heard this one too (especially if you’re a woman!).
-Though I do believe that studies have shown its better for men to have children when they’re younger too, women get all the flack because the proverbial “clock” is literally ticking if you want to have kids before menopause (and let’s not forget that, despite medical advances, safe pregnancies are generally had when you’re younger).
+I know that you’ve heard this one (especially if you’re a woman!).
+Though I do believe that studies have shown its better for men to have children when they’re younger too, women get all the flack because the proverbial “clock” is literally ticking if you want to have kids before menopause.

-As soon as you hit dating age, some people start looking at you like you’re meant to be an incubator and they start asking you whether you’re seeing anyone “special” or they ask you the age-old “when are you going to settle down?”
+As soon as you hit a “dating age,” some people start looking at you like you’re meant to be an incubator and they start asking you whether you’re seeing anyone “special” or they ask you the age-old “when are you going to settle down?”

 The reality is that a lot of women out there would love to get married and or have kids (and I happen to be one of them).
-But when you do want those things, is it really OK to settle when it comes to the person you marry and or have kids with?
-And if you have managed to be one of the lucky ones, because you do have that special someone in your life, the questions (from what I’ve heard) only get more intensive.
-I think society has made it OK to ask questions that are actually very personal, and nobody’s business but the bodies they involve, and that really needs to stop.
+But when you do want those things, is it really OK to settle when it comes to the person you marry or have kids with?
+And if you have managed to be one of the lucky ones, because you do have that special someone in your life, the questions only get more intensive.
+I think society has made it OK to ask questions that are actually very personal, and nobody’s business but the people they involve, and that really needs to stop.

 #3.
 “Give yourself X number of years, and if it doesn’t happen….”